rohit-ambre/superduperdb-website/pitch.md

 ---

-## Integrating AI and applying AI to data is a huge problem
+## Integrating AI and applying AI to data is a huge challenge

-- Our experience with 10s of large organizations bears this out
+- Our experience with scores of large organizations bears this out
-- Companies with 8 figure revenue waste 10s-100s of millions on doing this
+- Companies with 8 figure revenue waste 10s-100 of millions $ on doing this

 ---